willkelly/shupernova/README.md

     NOVA_PROJECT_ID = nova-production
     -->cut<--

 If you already have an existing novarc, you can use the "cp" technology to turn it into a *supernova* profile.
+These profiles will be automatically encrypted as encountered if you enable the gpg options.

 When you use *supernova*, you'll refer to these environments as **production** and **development**.
 Every environment is specified by its configuration header name.